Satkirat-kaur/CST8913/Lab2/Lab2.md

 - Run the Flask application on this server.

 #### 2. UI Frontend (React):
 - We can either use the same VM as Flask or create a separate VM for the React app.
+- We can choose separate VMs for Flask and React as they are ideal for larger, production-ready applications where performance, scalability, and flexibility are priorities.
+This setup provides more control and ensures better resource management for the consumer.
 - Install the required React dependencies on the VM.

 #### 3. Database (PostgreSQL):